PawseySC/singularity-containers/_episodes/22-build-docker.md

 ```
 {: .source}

-The output should contain a fortune displayed by `cowsay` and coloured by `lolcat`.
-The exact message and colours vary between runs.
+The output should contain the message from `lolcow-message.txt`, displayed by `cowsay` and coloured by `lolcat`.

 The `--rm` option removes the stopped container after it exits.
 It does not remove the image.